Dickfeld's Julie (Julidochromis)

 Compatibility and Cohabitation: Tanganyika community tank model.
 Fantastic neighbors for pelagic fish like Cyprichromis leptosoma (which occupy the upper part), peaceful shell-dwellers like Neolamprologus multifasciatus or large sand cichlids (Xenotilapia).
 MANDATORY NEVER insert multiple species of *Julidochromis* together: they would hybridize or males of different sizes would kill each other in exhausting clashes for possession of the rocky crevices.

-Aquarium Reproduction: Very easy if you start with a group of 5-6 young to form the natural pair.
+Aquarium Breeding: Very easy if you start with a group of 5-6 young to form the natural pair.
 They are secret oviparous breeders (Cave spawners).
 They find an inaccessible crevice at the bottom of the rockery, the roof of a cave, and lay very sticky greenish eggs upside down.
 Hyperprotective but tolerant parents with offspring: the different broods of young survive together protected by the parents forming a multi-generational family hierarchy in the cave.

 Risks and Diseases: Lethality often due to "broken pair" attacks (if the rocks or lights are changed, the male no longer recognizes the female and kills her).
 They suffer iodine deficiencies in soft waters, developing tremors.
 Very resistant if inserted in the correct chemical parameters.